jessec/rocket-path/README.md

 (contracts), which describe the characteristics of the objects.
 Rocket-Path library comes with some contracts for HTTP request handlers that integrates well with the _Java Servlet (3.0) API_.

-Please refer to the JavaDoc of the Rocket-Path library to get more detailed information.
+Please refer to the JavaDoc or the [User Guide](https://github.com/mrtamm/rocket-path/wiki/User-Guide) of the Rocket-Path library to get more detailed information.

 ### Dependencies ###